Alondono97/blog.alondono.me/_posts/2021-02-15-my-stroke-of-insight.md

 But to me this also brings to mind questions of how and why computation embeds itself so deeply in the natural world.
 Recursion, a tool computer scientists are deeply acquainted with, appears again in genetic replication as well as more macroscopically in fractal formations like vegetation and coastlines.

 Is the idea of computation a human creation?
-Or is it , in fact, an emergent property of nature?
+Or is it, in fact, an emergent property of nature?
 Similar questions arise in physics and quantum computing.
 In [Quantum computing for the very curious](https://quantum.country/qcvc), Michael Nielsen, expanding on David Deutsch’s original pondering over the physical nature of computation, states:

 > … computers aren’t just human inventions.
 They are a fundamental feature of the universe, the answer to a simple and profound question about how the universe works.